amueller69/Law-School-Notes/Fall-2018/Contracts/11-Nonperformance_Justification.md

 ## Changed Circumstances: Impossibility, Impracticability, and Frustration

-* Justifications
-  * Contracts are silent on the basic assumptions that may radically change, so these doctrines try to help re-create what the parties might have wanted
-  * There is an efficiency interest in having default rules for parties to contract w/, b/c there is less for parties to negotiate over
-* Categories
-  * Impossibility – cannot be performed
-  * Impracticability – drastic change in circumstances make it unreasonable to perform
-  * Frustration of Purpose – principle purpose of contract defeated by unanticipated change circumstances
-* R2d
-  * Chapter 11 on Impossibility
 * Contract liability is strict liability.
 The obligor is therefore liable in damages for breach even if he is without fault and even if circumstances have made K more burdensome or less desirable than he had anticipated
 * However, court may still grant relief in extraordinary circumstances which make performance so vitally different from what was reasonable to be expected as to alter the essential nature of that performance.
 In such cases, court must determine whether justice requires departure from general rule that obligor bears the risk.
 * Three distinct grounds for discharging: (1) circumstance has made own performance impracticable; (2) circumstances have so destroyed value of other party's performance as to frustrate his own purpose in making the contract; (3) obligor won't receive performance in exchange due to obligee asserting impracticability or frustration
+  * Impossibility – cannot be performed
+  * Impracticability – drastic change in circumstances make it unreasonable to perform
+  * Frustration of Purpose – principle purpose of contract defeated by unanticipated change circumstances
+* Justifications
+  * Contracts are silent on the basic assumptions that may radically change, so these doctrines try to help re-create what the parties might have wanted
+  * There is an efficiency interest in having default rules for parties to contract w/, b/c there is less for parties to negotiate over

+### Rules - Impossibility, Impracticability, and Frustration

-  * § 261 – Impracticable where change in a basic assumption of contract without fault.
+* **R2d § 261** – Impracticable where change in a basic assumption of contract without fault.
 In such circumstances, duty is discharged
   * Generally either due to "acts of God" or acts of third parties (e.g. government)
-  * § 262 – Death or incapacity of person necessary for performance impracticable if effects basic assumption of contract
+* **R2d § 262** – Death or incapacity of person necessary for performance impracticable if effects basic assumption of contract
-  * § 263 – Destruction/deterioration of thing necessary for performance impracticable if non-occurrence was basic assumption
+* **R2d § 263** – Destruction/deterioration of thing necessary for performance impracticable if non-occurrence was basic assumption
-  * § 264 – Duty made impracticable by need to comply with government regulation, if non-occurrence was basic assumption
+* **R2d § 264** – Duty made impracticable by need to comply with government regulation, if non-occurrence was basic assumption
-  * § 265 - Where after a contract is made and a party's principle purpose for making it is substantially frustrated without his fault by the occurrence of an even, the non-occurrence of which was a basic assumption on which K is made, then remaining duties to perform are discharged unless language or circumstances indicate otherwise
+* **R2d § 265** - Where after a contract is made and a party's principle purpose for making it is substantially frustrated without his fault by the occurrence of an even, the non-occurrence of which was a basic assumption on which K is made, then remaining duties to perform are discharged unless language or circumstances indicate otherwise
-* UCC § 2-615 – Excuse by Failure of Presupposed Conditions
+* **UCC § 2-615 – Excuse by Failure of Presupposed Conditions**
   1. Delay in delivery or non-delivery in whole or in part by a seller who complies w/ (b) + (c) is not a breach if performance has been made impracticable by something happening + basic assumption of K was that such a think wouldn’t happen OR by good faith compliance w/ govt regulations or orders whether/not later prove to be invalid
   1. When things in (a) only affect a part of the seller’s capacity to perform, he must allocate production + deliveries among his customers but may include regular customers not then under K as well as his own requirements for further manufacture.
 May allocate in an fair and reasonable manner.
   1. Seller must notify the buyer seasonably that there will be a delay or non-delivery and when allocation is required under (b), of the estimated quota then available for buyer.